SLAM-Lab/SANA-FE/README.md

 `spikes.csv`: The spikes for each time-step on probed neurons

-`potential.csv`: The potentials (and other neuron state) for each time-step on probed neurons
+`potential.csv`: The potentials for each time-step on probed neurons

+`neurons.csv`: Any extra neuron state traces for each time-step (if supported).

 `perf.csv`: Detailed statistics for each timestep and each hardware unit